Temporary Worker Visa

 - A valid passport or another form of ID

-- Evidence that you are able to meet the maintenance requirement such as bank statements
+- Evidence that you can meet the maintenance requirement, such as bank statements

 - Your Tuberculosis test results if you are from a country where you have to take the test

-Depending on the category of Temporary Worker Visa that you are applying for you may also be expected to provide other documents.
-If you plan to bring family members to the UK you will need to provide evidence of your relationship.
+Depending on the Temporary Worker Visa category you are applying for, you may also be expected to provide other documents.
+If you plan to bring family members to the UK, you must provide evidence of your relationship.

 How can IAS help you apply for a Temporary Worker Visa?